zkmkarlsruhe/language-identification/README.md

 # Repo Name
 "WHAT is it doing?"

-This code base has been developed by Hertz-Lab as part of the project [»The Intelligent Museum«](#the-intelligent-museum).
+This code base has been developed by ZKM | Hertz-Lab as part of the project [»The Intelligent Museum«](#the-intelligent-museum).
 Please raise issues, ask questions, throw in ideas or submit code as this repository is intended to be an open platform to collaboratively improve "XXXXX"

 ##### Target Platform